louisv123/NLP_Project/Project_1/README.md

 ## Print

-We print similiraty of 100 couple of words.
+We print similiraty of 100 couples of words.